lsst-ts/LOVE-producer/docsrc/source/modules/how_it_works.rst

 ..
-    This file is part of LOVE-manager.
+    This file is part of LOVE-producer.
 ..
     Copyright (c) 2023 Inria Chile.
 ..
-    Developed for Inria Chile.
+    Developed by Inria Chile.
 ..
     This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software